caraya/personal-blog/content/blog/introducing-vtt.md

 1. Add WEBVTT to the first line of the file
 2. Convert the comma before the millisecond mark in every timestamp to a decimal point
 3. Add styling markup to the subtitle text if needed

-    - Special characters must be escaped as in HTML (&, < , >)
+    * Special characters must be escaped as in HTML (&, &gt; , &lt;)
-    - You can use CSS classes defined in your CSS file by using &gt;c.XXX&lt;
+    * You can use CSS classes defined in your CSS file by using &gt;c.XXX&lt;
-4. See the section [Cue Payload Tags](#payload) for more information about the specific tags you can use to style your content
+4. See the [Cue Payload Tags](#payload) section for more information about the specific tags you can use to style your content

 The resulting VTT file will look like this: